 My name is Dee Adams aka Dee Dee aka deedee9:14.

 By day I’m an internet superhero pushing pixels and managing a design team as Senior Lead Product Designer for the Yahoo!
 Applications team.
 (I work on stuff like Y!
 Mail, Flickr, and Y!
-Messenger) By night, I’m a painter, illustrator, photographer, freelance graphic designer, interiors consultant, mid-century enthusiast and the blog author of deedee9:14.
+Messenger) By night, I’m a painter, illustrator, photographer, freelance graphic designer, interiors consultant, mid-century enthusiast.

 How did you get into the business?